FAQ for Partners

 Workshops can be as short as 1 hour, or as long as a weekend.
 If your workshop runs longer than two hours, ensure there are breaks during the workshop.

-The Guide to Successful SKILLS21 Workshops is specifically designed to support our partners in planning, creating, promoting, and delivering their workshops.
+The SKILLS21 Facilitator Guide is specifically designed to support our partners in planning, creating, promoting, and delivering their workshops.

 There are two typical methods for collecting feedback after a workshop: 1) paper form, and 2) online survey.